 Here’s what that will mean:

-- Slower loading speeds for web pages – today’s consumers have a huge range of website choices and are notoriously impatient.
-Business sites that load or respond more slowly than their large competitors, or must continually buffer, will see prospective clients just give up and head to the “fast sites” run by bigger competitors who have better connectivity.
+- Slower loading speeds for web pages – today’s consumers have a vast range of website choices and are notoriously impatient.
+Business sites that load or respond more slowly than their large competitors, or must continually buffer, will see prospective clients give up and head to the “fast sites” run by bigger competitors who have better connectivity.
 Don’t think that’s a big deal?
 One expert says that a one second delay in loading time can cut an e-commerce site’s revenue by about 7 percent.

 - Difficulties with digital marketing – in our connected world, digital is an integral ingredient of nearly all marketing plans.
 Any campaign that requires large amounts of bandwidth is likely to become extremely expensive, or impossible, for small businesses that can’t afford extra ISP fees.

 - Poorer search engine rankings – many business owners don’t realize that a crucial factor in Google’s search algorithms is speed.
-Sites which take a long time to respond because they’re in the Internet “slow lanes” will be marked down heavily by Google and will be listed lower in the search engine results pages.
+Sites which take a long time to respond because they’re on the Internet “slow lanes” will be marked down heavily by Google and will be listed lower in the search engine results pages.

 - Product launch problems – we’ve already discussed the major issues that will face startups or relatively new businesses.
 But even existing companies trying to launch new products or services online may find the going tough because larger competitors already occupying the space will be likely to have a built-in advantage: the revenue to pay for faster connectivity.

 Those against net neutrality have long claimed that eliminating the level playing field is a pro-business position.
 They say it’s only fair that companies that use more resources should be expected to pay more, just as they do for their water or electricity consumption.
-That’s a fair argument on its face, but doesn’t take into account the fact that most small businesses have a hard enough time finding the money they need to stay alive and grow.
-They’re not in the same position as market leaders, who may be able to recoup additional Internet costs simply by raising prices.
+That’s a reasonable argument on its face but doesn’t take into account the fact that most small businesses have a hard enough time finding the money they need to stay alive and grow.
+They’re not in the same position as market leaders, who may be able to recoup additional Internet costs by raising prices.

 By any measure, the death of net neutrality will lower the ability of small and medium-sized businesses to compete.